jfaganUK/rucinet/README.md

 This package is intended to ease the movement of data between R and UCINET.

-At this current time, it only reliably reads a single v6404 binary matrix from UCINET to R.
+At this current time, it only reliably reads v6404 files from UCINET to R. It will read numeric graph stacks and put them into a list.

 See ths example.
 You will neeed to install `devtools` in order to install it directly from Github.